polljoy/polljoy-Unity/README.md

     Polljoy.getPoll(delegate);
   // if you want to handle callbacks from polljoy
   ```
-`Note: these are simple version if you will only select polls based on session, timeSinceInstall and platform, or not have any seletion criteria.
-If you want more than these, use the full version that follows.
+`Note: The above two methods are simplified version if you do not have any selection criteria.
+If you want to select specific polls to the users based on session, timeSinceInstall, platform, or more , please use the full method call below.

 ###Get poll (full)
  ``` c#